 Periodontitis: Controlling Gum Disease

-Gum disease is a common problem but if it is not picked up until a late stage it can become a serious concern.
+Gum disease is a common problem and one of the leading causes of tooth loss.
+In the early stages, it is treatable and manageable, but if it is not picked up until the later stages, it can become a serious concern.

 How to treat periodontitis